-Ile de la Cite
+Ile de la Cité

 Left Bank Paris

-The top districts with places to visit are Le Marais with Picasso Museum and Centre Pompidou, Montmartre with Sacre Coeur and Place du Tertre, the Champs Elysees with Arc de Triomphe and Louis Vuitton, the Ile de la Cite with Notre Dame and Sainte Chapelle, the left bank district with Luxembourg Gardens and Saint Germain des Pres.
-The Paris markets are typical places to visit.
-Walk through these lively districts.
-See and live the City of Lights as a true Parisian.
-Don't miss the flea market and its many shops.
+The top districts with places to visit are the Tour Eiffel district with its museums, Le Marais with Picasso Museum and Centre Pompidou, Montmartre with Sacré-Coeur, the Champs-Elysées with Arc de Triomphe, the Ile de la Cité with Notre-Dame and Sainte Chapelle, the left bank district with Luxembourg Gardens and Musée d'Orsay.

-Topped by the famous Sacre Coeur Basilica, Montmartre is the highest Paris hill at 128 meters.
+Topped by the famous Sacré-Coeur Basilica, Montmartre is the highest Paris hill at 128 meters.
 Rural until 1900, Montmartre became famous in the late 1800ies with the arrival of artists such as Auguste Renoir, Vincent Van Gogh, Pablo Picasso.
 In spite of the affluence of tourists, most Montmartre streets, almost free of car traffic, keep their village-like atmosphere, which set them apart in busy Paris.

-70 meters wide, the Champs Elysees run for 1910 meters in a straight line up hill from Place de la Concorde, the largest square in Paris, to Arc de Triomphe, Napoleon's monument.
+70 meters wide, the Champs-Elysées run for 1910 meters in a straight line up hill from Place de la Concorde, the largest square in Paris, to Arc de Triomphe, Napoleon's monument.
 This famous avenue is the heart of the top Paris shopping district.
 Famous french and international brands have established there a large showroom or flagship store.
 Louis Vuitton and Guerlain stores are among the most beautiful.

-Many famous places to visit are on the river banks, including Notre-Dame Cathedral, the Eiffel Tower, the Louvre, the Conciergerie, Palais de Chaillot and the Musee d'Orsay.
+Many famous places to visit are on the river banks, including Notre-Dame Cathedral, the Eiffel Tower, the Louvre, the Conciergerie, Palais de Chaillot and the Musée d'Orsay.

 With so much to see leisurely from the river, go on a Seine river cruise during your visit.
 You will forever remember a Seine dinner cruise, as you then combine a great French dinner with the spectacular illuminations of the city at night.

-2.3 kilometers of Seine River left bank quays in between Musee d'Orsay and Pont Alexandre III have been turned into one of the most pleasant pedestrian districts of the city.
+2.3 kilometers of Seine River left bank quays in between Musée d'Orsay and Pont Alexandre III have been turned into one of the most pleasant pedestrian districts of the city.
 Splendid views, open air restaurants and playgrounds are relaxing, entertaining and so beautiful.
 Rosa Bonheur, Flow, two open-air restaurants on these quays are affordable places to relax, eat or have a drink.
 Faust, right under Pont Alexandre III has a terrace, a restaurant and a club.
 These quays are now the place to go to day and night.

 Choose a Paris bus tour to see many places to visit in a relaxed way.
 We recommend the full day tour and the one day tour including Versailles.
 It is possible to visit the Eiffel Tower up to the second floor with skip the line ticket, discover things to see on a Seine river cruise and board bus city tour in one 4 hour combination tour.
 Information.